plone/plone.api/docs/content.rst

 Get content object UUID
 -----------------------

-A Universally Unique IDentifier (UUID) is a unique, non-human-readable identifier for a content object which stays on the object even if the object is moved.
+A Universally Unique IDentifier (UUID) is a unique, non-human-readable identifier for a content object which remains constant for the object even if the object is moved.

 Plone uses UUIDs for storing references between content and for linking by UIDs, enabling persistent links.